iamarya2k24/iamarya2k24/README.md

 ## About Me

-Arya N a.k.a.
+Arya N (She/Her) a.k.a.
 Navaneethakrishnan is an IT Consultant with 5+ Years of experience in managing IT Infrastructure, Troubleshooting Linux boxes and providing software development services for clients from all around the world.

 ## Skills

-I am adept in Maintaining Cloud services, configuring and troubleshooting linux boxes, and I am learning Python, CSS, JS, Perl(Mojolicious).
+I am adept in Maintaining Cloud services, configuring and troubleshooting linux boxes, and I am learning Go for fun :) .

 ## Hobbies
 My hobbies are drawing, listening to music, working on my homelab, spending time in nature/green spaces.